Patrick and James Hagan were born (James in 1833, Patrick c. 1835) in Omagh, County Tyrone, sons of James Hagan (a publican) and Mary McLaren.

 The tombstone of Margaret and Patrick Hagan in Fremantle Cemetery.
 As their burials predate the opening of the 'new' cemetery, they must have been interred in St Patrick's Cemetery, the RC section at Skinner St, where their remains continue to rest.
 The tombstone in the photo would have been removed with others in the 1930s and placed where I took the photograph, along the Heritage Trail that runs west-east through the middle of the cemetery.
 The memorial is almost the very last on the Trail, just near Wilson Drive.

-James Hagan died in 1914, at which time he was resident in the Old Men's Home Claremont (Sunset Hospital, Dalkeith) >
+James Hagan died in 1914, at which time he was resident in the Old Men's Home Claremont (later Sunset Hospital, Dalkeith) >

 Thanks to family member Mary Sullivan who supplied many of the above details.